 One of the ways is by reusing proven presentation layouts that work.

-1. The rule of three
+1. Presentation layout following the rule of three

 The “rule of three” has been widely used in many mediums of communication to increase memorability and engage audiences.
-Similarly, if you want to take advantage of the rule of three, splitting the slide into three equally sized sections is an easy way to build layouts for a variety of purposes:
+Similarly, if you want to take advantage of the rule of three, splitting the slide into three equally sized sections is an easy way to build layouts for a variety of purposes.

 Since team slides generally showcase professional experiences of founders or teams.
 Splitting your slide into thirds will leave just enough space for a headshot, as well as bio information for each of the team members.